hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/28_Arctic_Home.md

 three different stages of civilisation in the progress of man in pre-historic times.
-Of these three different ages, the oldest or the Stone age is further divided into the PalaeoUthic and the Neolithic period or the old and the new Stone age.
+Of these three different ages, the oldest or the Stone age is further divided into the Palaeolithic and the Neolithic period or the old and the new Stone age.

 The Geologist takes up the history of the earth at the